 Let’s take a look at some of the best cloud storage services.

 If you are working in the cloud already, then this is pretty much guessable.
 One of the famous and pioneer’s in providing object storage.

-Don’t bother about storage limitation; you can upload any amount of data.
+Don’t bother about storage limitations; you can upload any amount of data.

 AWS S3 provides 99.999999999% durability and gives you the option to upload/download data using a browser, API.

 There are three types of storage classes offered.

 Standard – a low-latency general-purpose storage type, perfect for content distribution, big data analytics, etc.

 Standard IA (infrequent access) – You can go for IA if the content isn’t accessed frequently.
 IA costs less than standard and suitable for keeping long-term data, which is not accessible daily.

 Glacier – lower cost than IA and suitable for data archive.

 AWS provides lifecycle management to transition objects from one storage class to another.
 S3 is a region basis that means you can keep your data near to your customer, visitor for faster content distribution, and uploads.

 And if you are thinking about DR, then it’s covered.
-It supports cross-region replication which can be used for backup.
+It supports cross-region replication, which can be used for backup.
 Don’t forget to check out security best-practices if you decide to go with AWS S3.